AIIB – sovereign

 Analysis

-AIIB came sixth in the sovereign DFI assessment with 47.1 out of 100.
+AIIB’s sovereign portfolio ranked 5th out of 10 institutions with a score of 58.5 out of 100, marking an improvement from 6th place and a score of 47.1 in 2023.
+Most of the progress was driven by improvements in the Impact Management and ESG & Accountability to Communities components, with AIIB showing the greatest improvement among sovereigns in the ESG component.
 AIIB discloses relatively large amounts of data, although much of that disclosure is in PDF format.
 As such, AIIB fails to score points for publishing in more accessible formats including through bulk download and to the IATI Standard.

-AIIB’s sovereign portfolio came third-last in the Core Information component, with 12.43 out of 30.
+In the Core Information component, AIIB came 8th out of 10 with a score of 11.74 out of 30.
+In 2023 it came 7th in this component.
 It disclosed data for fifteen of the seventeen indicators.
-However, it did not score over 50% for eleven of these indicators, principally because it did not publish to IATI or disclose data in a bulk download format.
+However, it did not score over 50 per cent for twelve of these indicators, principally because it did not publish to IATI or disclose data in a bulk download format.
+It did not score for sub-sector, funding source, disclosure date, signature date and investment contract.

 Recommendations

-- AIIB should become an IATI publisher and disclose all investments to the IATI Standard.
+- It should become an IATI publisher and disclose all investments to the IATI Standard.

-- AIIB should disclose further Core Information indicators including date of activity disclosure and consistently disclose funding source and signature date.
+- It should disclose further Core Information data including sub-sector, funding source, disclosure date and investment contract.
+It should consistently disclose total investment cost and signature date.

-- AIIB should publish all E&S documentation that was produced for its investments.
+- AIIB should ensure that all identified E&S documents produced for an activity are disclosed.